The conversion network

 The run

-Finally, we need to decide on some details of our run, and how we’re going to log run details.
-We will save our logs locally, but there is also the option to use Tensorboard or WandB.
+Finally, we need to decide on some details of our run, and how we’re going to log metrics and example batches.

 log: